DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

     Rotate the clock's arms to show the time.
     Animate the arms.

 In this tutorial we will create a simple clock and program a component to have it display the current time.
-You only need minimal understanding of the Unity editor.
+You only need a minimal understanding of the Unity editor.
 If you've played with it for a few minutes and know how to navigate the Scene window then you're good to go.

 This tutorial assumes you're using at least Unity 2017.1.0.